Madhur-Shrivastav/SupplyChainManagementDapp/README.md

 The contract ensures transparency and traceability of product ownership and status through blockchain technology.

 Development-Hardhat is used for testing, deploying, and debugging the smart contract.
 It provides a robust development environment for Ethereum-based projects.
-Contributing

-Contributions are welcome.
-Feel free to open issues or submit pull requests.

-License

-This project is licensed under the MIT License.